r3trofitted/r3trofitted.github.io/_posts/2023-05-10-elegantly-varied.md

 and they show an interesting diversity of styles.
 Some are very naive, but also easy to understand, even without any knowledge of Ruby (I believe).
 Others are much more cryptic.

-Overall, if I was looking for a production-safe, solution, I'd go with option 4:
+Overall, if I was looking for a production-safe solution, I'd go with option 4:

 <figure markdown="1">
 ```ruby